 fellow trainer’s curiosity

-Suppose there’s no apparent underlying reason why a dog is picky regarding food, such as intolerance, poor gut or a sore jaw/teeth.
-In that case, we want to consider the other influences on our dogs carefully.
+Suppose there’s no apparent underlying reason for a dog's food pickiness, such as intolerance, poor gut, or a sore jaw/teeth.
+In that case, we want to carefully consider the other influences on our dogs.

 When our male dog companion was around six months old, he’d eat any treat presented to him at home.
-But if you stepped outside that front door, very little would spark his interest.
+But little would spark his interest if you stepped outside that front door.

 He had too much else going on: a secondary fear phase, raging hormones, being attacked by another dog, or having too much fun!

-At home. he could not get enough cheese!
-We worked through many different treats and found that, ultimately, the only food he’d reliably eat on a walk – and find valuable – was cooked turkey.
-Sometimes, it takes a bit of trial and error to find out what will work for your “non-food-motivated dog”.
+At home, he could not get enough cheese!
+We tried many different treats and found that the only food he’d reliably eat on a walk—and find valuable—was cooked turkey.
+Sometimes, it takes a bit of trial and error to find out what will work for your “non-food-motivated dog.”

 It would help if you were ready to commit.

-We need to think about food rewards on a sliding scale.
-Just as you may have “reward grades” depending on the difficulty of the task at hand.
-Ask your dog to “sit” or “come” from the garden at home, and they may find a little piece of fruit or veg rewarding enough.
+We need to think about food rewards on a sliding scalejust as you may have “reward grades” depending on the difficulty of the task at hand.
+Ask your dog to “sit” or “come” from the garden at home, and they may find a little piece of fruit or vegetables rewarding enough.

 Ask your dog to return from playing with a group of dogs it loves; then, you will have to give them a big bonus.
 This is where my SMALL, SOFT and STINKY rule comes into play.